vanzasetia/vanzasetia.site/src/blog/the-power-of-online-job-seekers.md

 Next, I receive an invitation for an interview.
 Great!
 Now, I can start also learning about your company.
 I do some research by visiting your website.
 Take a look at your social media.

 Finally, it is time for the interview.
 We do a video call.
-Then, you ask me, *"Tell me about yourself*".
+Then, you ask me, *"Tell me about yourself"*.
 Wait a minute.
 Did you read my resume or not?
 Did you do some research about me?
 Did you see my LinkedIn profile?

 You should read my resume.
 You should also do some research about me.
 The point of putting my LinkedIn profile on the resume so that you can learn about me.
 Then, you ask something from it.
 For example, *"I see one of your posts on LinkedIn, and you are doing a frontend challenge thing.
 Tell me about your workflow on doing that."*.
 Now, I can talk naturally.
 I can be myself.
-I do not need to do research on *"the best answer to 'tell me about yourself' the question"*.
+I do not need to do research on *"the best answer to 'tell me about yourself' question"*.

 I do my homework and you should also do your homework.
 I learn about the company and at the same time, you should learn about me.
 This way, the interview will be focusing on learning more about each other.